GamalSamadov/sm-client/README.md

 ## API Integration

-This application connects to a backend API at `https://sm-api-962561856383.europe-west1.run.app` that provides the following endpoints:
+This application connects to a backend API at [server side app](https://github.com/GamalSamadov/sm-api) that provides the following endpoints:

 ### Students